-The New Jersey Herald is my local newspaper and the other day they reported on two different television production companies approaching Action Park about doing a reality TV show.
-(Chances are this link will be dead or under a subscription wall in a few days, so click now.)
+In 2014 my local newspaper reported on two different television production companies approaching Action Park about doing a reality TV show.
+(Chances are this link will be dead or under a subscription wall.)

 Eventually, Action Park closed, and then was taken over by another company.
 It became Mountain Creek Water Park for awhile and supposedly was a much safer experience.
-This past April, the new owners (who are also the original owners) decided to return to their roots and call it Action Park again.
+In April 2014, the new owners (who are also the original owners) decided to return to their roots and call it Action Park again.

 They did so to capitalize on the huge amount of nostalgia people have for the place.
 Even the injured get all misty when they recall the days when you could risk it all at an amusement park–when the world wasn’t ruled by class action lawsuits and people could introduce the craziest ride concepts and get actual volunteers to test them out.
 They gaze lovingly at their scars and share a strange kindred spirit with their fellow victims.

-Almost 10 years ago, I wrote a story about Action Park for Weird NJ that highlighted this same nostalgia.
+In 2005, I wrote a story about Action Park for Weird NJ that highlighted this same nostalgia.
 I interviewed a number of locals who worked at the park as teenagers.
-And I spent a few long weekend days sitting in the Wantage branch of the Sussex County Library, combing through microfilm (fiche?) looking for news stories to match up some facts to the tall tales.
-I felt like I hit the mother lode when I found the website of the reporter who had covered the accidents and related court cases for the New Jersey Herald, and even spoke with him over the phone about a few off-record things that they never reported on because of journalistic integrity and whatnot.
+And I spent a few long weekend days sitting in the Wantage branch of the Sussex County Library, combing through microfilm looking for news stories to match up some facts to the tall tales.
+I felt like I hit the motherlode when I found the website of the reporter who had covered the accidents and related court cases for the New Jersey Herald, and even spoke with him over the phone about a few off-record things that they never reported on because of journalistic integrity and whatnot.

 The story wasn’t Shakespeare, but of all the stories I’ve written, I’ve never seen one get the kind of second-hand mileage that damn Action Park story has gotten.